-I then lucked out and found a 1980’s snap-on digital hand-spin balancer on Craigslist for $200.
+Somehow, I lucked out and found a 1980’s snap-on digital hand-spin balancer on Craigslist for $200 just a couple weeks later.
 The previous owner kept it as “backup” after buying a new, modern balancer but finally decided to clear out the garage space.
 So for an initial total purchase price of $450, I was good to go.

 Disadvantages of an old tire machine:

 Here’s the big issue for many.
-Unfortunately, the ancient machine is not up to the task of mounting all modern day sizes.
+Unfortunately, the ancient machine is not up to the task of mounting many modern day performance car sizes.
 Lucky for me, it is still able to handle 15″ Miata rims and 205/50/15 race tires with no problem.
-If you have larger diameter, short sidewall tires (Like the 245/40/17 on my friend’s FRS) the Coats 2020 won’t be able to mount them and you’ll need to look at other machines.
+If you have larger diameter, short sidewall tires (Like the 245/40/17 on my friend’s FRS) the Coats 2020 will not be able to mount them and you’ll need to look at other machines.
 It may JUST be able to squeeze a 275/40/17 on, but I don’t have one to try.
 Good thing Miatas, Hondas, E30’s, and many other cars commonly race on 205/50/15’s with 15×7 wheels.